-In May of 2005, the property was sold to Scott Brady.(5) Brady’s reuse plan called for the selective demolition of several warehouses that were in various stages of collapse or decay.
-Wood and other materials from the warehouses were being marketed under Heart Pine Reserve.
+In May of 2005, the property was sold to Scott Brady, who has been completing selective demolition of several warehouses that are in various stages of collapse or decay, and to renovate existing buildings.
+Wood and other materials from the warehouses are being marketed under Heart Pine Reserve.